IaaS Permissions Guidelines

 This topic describes practices recommended by Pivotal for creating secure IaaS user roles.

-Pivotal Platform is an automated platform that connects to IaaS providers such as AWS and OpenStack.
-This connectivity typically requires accounts with appropriate permissions to act on behalf of the operator to access IaaS functionality such as creating virtual machines (VMs), managing networks and storage, and other related services.
+The connection between Ops Manager and IaaS providers requires IaaS accounts with appropriate permissions.
+These accounts act on behalf of the operator to access IaaS functionality, such as creating VMs, managing networks and storage, and other related services.

 Pivotal Operations Manager and Pivotal Application Service (PAS) can be configured with IaaS users in different ways depending on your IaaS.
 Other product tiles and services might also use their own IaaS credentials.
 Refer to the documentation for those product tiles or services to configure them securely.